 A hot or cold shower can release endorphins that make you happier and more relaxed, thus making it easier to sleep.
 Shower before bed, and ensure you keep warm afterward.

-In addition, showers can relieve muscles cramps and reduce tension related to pregnancy.
+In addition, showers can relieve muscle cramps and reduce pregnancy-related tension.
 As a result, you’ll be able to sleep ache-free, at least for the night.

-Pregnancy is a life-changing experience for any woman, but sometimes sleeping can be difficult due to various symptoms.
-Using a pregnancy pillow and wearing a sleep-specific bra may alleviate some of the discomforts that pregnancy can cause.
+Pregnancy is a life-changing experience for any woman, but sometimes, sleeping can be difficult due to various symptoms.
+Using a special pillow and wearing a sleep-specific bra may alleviate some of the discomforts that pregnancy can cause.

-Furthermore, pregnant women can exercise, practice better sleep hygiene, or read before bed to improve their overall quality of rest.
-We hope that these 10 tips to improve sleep for pregnant women in Canada will help provide you—a deserving mother—get a full night’s rest.
+Furthermore, pregnant women can exercise, practice better sleep hygiene, or read before bed to improve overall quality of rest.
+Hopefully, these ten tips to improve sleep for pregnant women will help you—a deserving mother-to-be—get a restorative night’s rest.
 You’re going to need it once the baby comes, after all.
 Best of luck!